Security-Onion-Solutions/securityonion/salt/sensoroni/files/analyzers/elasticsearch/README.md

 Elasticsearch returns an informational breakdown of the queried observable.

 ## Overview
-Elasticsearch supports queries towards user's database:
-User can use these observable type to query :hash, domain, file, filename, fqdn, gimphash, ip, mail, mail_subject, regexp, registry, telfhash, tlsh, uri_path, url, and user-agent values
+Elasticsearch facilitates queries within the user's database.
+User can use these observable type: hash, domain, file, filename, fqdn, gimphash, IP, mail, mail_subject, regexp, registry, telfhash, tlsh, uri_path, URL, and user-agent values.

 ## Description
-Configured, and submit the field you want to search for in your database.
-Ex:domain, hash, IP, or URL
+Configure and submit the field you want to search for in your database.
+Ex: domain, hash, IP, or URL

 ## Requirement
-An API key or Credentials is necessary for utilizing Elasticsearch.
+An API key or User Credentials is necessary for utilizing Elasticsearch.

 ## Configuration Requirements